 Key Stage 3

-In year 9, students will begin their GCSE studies and cover the period from the end of the First World War, up until the outbreak of the Second World War.
+In year 9, students continue to be taught in ability groups.
+They have two hours of History per week.
+In year 9, students will be taught some GCSE topics as they cover the period from the end of the First World War, up until the outbreak of the Second World War.
 They will also focus on Germany from 1890-1945.

 Key Stage 4

 GCSE History is a very popular option with 80-100 pupils opting to take the AQA 8145.